ikespand/rasta/tracks/README.md

 ## About the data
-This data is from public domain provided by respective authorities on their website.
+Some of the data here are from public domain provided by respective authorities on their website.
 We don't own these data and these are provided here as a sample only.
 If you're the owner of any of the dataset available here and have any objection then please write to us and we can take it down.